The Inn at Little Washington Restaurant: 14 Insider Tips

 Fazio Farms Rabbit Roulade at Three Blacksmiths in Sperryville

-While we were at RdV Vineyards, we met the previous pastry chef from the Inn at Little Washington.
+While visiting RdV Vineyards, we had the chance to chat with a former pastry chef from The Inn at Little Washington.
 She let us in on a little secret.
-One of the lesser-known foodie gems was only 8 minutes from The Inn.

-It’s worth the wait.
-We dine there every year now and make a weekend of it if that tells you anything.
+But trust me, it’s worth the wait.
+We make a point to dine there every year and turn it into a weekend getaway if that tells you anything.

 \